 Competition criteria: Each incubator network would be required to submit a single application on behalf of the entire network which demonstrates that the receipt of an award would increase access to and the variety of incubator resources within the geographical region of the network, including in rural areas specifically.
-Applications would also be required to demonstrate that an award would increase the number of businesses applying to and completing incubator programs, the number of businesses retained in incubator programs, the number of businesses retained in incubator programs, the share of business served by the network that successfully grow out of the startup phase, and the share of business served by the network that are owned by disadvantaged entrepreneurs.
+Applications would also be required to demonstrate that an award would increase the number of businesses applying to and completing incubator programs, the number of businesses retained in incubator programs, the number of businesses in the network that successfully grow out of the startup phase, and the share of business served by the network that are owned by disadvantaged entrepreneurs.
 The EDA would award competitive grants to those networks that best demonstrate that the funds could be successfully leveraged to meet these goals, both immediately following the award and in future years.
 The EDA would also consider the economic impact of granting awards, including potential for job creation.